-Ged has been a member of Victoria Police Force for approximately 31 years and is currently a Acting Superintendent in the People Development Command.
+Ged Griffin has been a member of Victoria Police Force for approximately 32 years and is currently a Inspector at the Capability Department.
 He has performed duties in general operations, disaster management, marine policing, criminal investigations, intelligence and counter terrorism operations.
 He has performed a wide range of international roles including duties at the UN Serious Crimes Unit (Timor Leste), Victoria Police Contingent Commander and as Liaison Officer supporting the former Victorian Premier Hon Mr Steve Bracks during his work assisting the new government of East Timor.

 Ged was involved in establishing the Victoria Police Counter Terrorism Coordination Unit and was the project manager responsible for replacing Victoria Police’s metropolitan analogue radio network for a new state of the art digital radio network.
 Ged actively researches new and evolving technologies that impact on police operations and public safety and is regularly invited to conferences around the world to speak about his work.